SAP-archive/teched2020-DEV360/exercises/part3/README.md

 ```

 2. Implement the **entitleSubaccount()** function.

-Locate the function in the server.js file, copy the following snippet of its content, and paste it instead of the comment: “PLACE CODE FOR SUBACCOUNT ENTITLEMENT HERE”.
+Locate the function in the server.js file, copy the below code snippet, and paste it instead of the comment: “PLACE CODE FOR SUBACCOUNT ENTITLEMENT HERE”.
 This function executes a PUT request to SAP Cloud Platform to start an async operation that assigns the two following service plans to every subaccount:
 1. Application Runtime's "MEMORY" plan.
 2. Document Translation’s "trial" plan.
 The requested service plans and their respective amounts are specified in the request body.
 Since this operation is asynchronous, we shall use the pollForCompletion() function to periodically check its status.

+Copy the following code snippet, and paste it instead of the comment: “PLACE CODE FOR SUBACCOUNT ENTITLEMENT HERE”.

 ```javascript
 response = await request('PUT',